Menu

 4:15 – 4:30 p.m.
 Break

 5:30 p.m.
-Shuttles from Fed Hall to the Hampton
+Shuttles from Fed Hall to the Delta and the Hampton

 7:00 – 8:00 a.m.
 Breakfast at hotels

 8:00 a.m.
-Shuttles from the Hampton to Tatham Centre (TC), University of Waterloo and registration
+Shuttles from the Hampton Inn and Delta Hotel to Federation Hall, University of Waterloo

 9:30 – 9:45 a.m.
 Break